 The types of fire damage that will need to be addressed include the following:

-Fire damage can result from anything that catches on fire in the home, whether it’s the walls of the house itself, furniture, carpets or decorations.
+Fire damage can result from anything that catches on fire in the home, whether it’s the walls of the house itself, electrical outlets, furniture, carpets or decorations.
 No matter what has caught fire, it will be either completely or partially reduced to ash, with some charred remains likely left behind.

 Ash can be dangerous to work with, and everything that’s been burned or even singed in the house will need to be thrown away, including fire or smoke damaged food.
 All of this material will need to be cleared out from the home, and in the case of fire-damaged walls and other structural elements, the clear-out process will need to take place under the supervision of qualified construction professionals in the early stages of the fire damage restoration process.